GrantHov/Probe_enrichment/README.md

 # Probe_enrichment
-Script for counting human and fungal reads
+read_count.py - script for counting human and fungal reads

 This script counts the number of reads/alignments which are mapped to human and C. albicans, when sequencing combined